rladies/Map-RLadies-Growing/README.md

 # R-Ladies is growing FAST!

-(to cite, use my twitter handle: @d4tagirl, thanks!)
+(to cite, use the twitter handle: @d4tagirl, thanks!)

 Here is the code to make this animated map: